Investigative · Barry County Series

 Benjamin M. Norg’s public record is straightforward.
 He graduated from Western Michigan University Cooley Law School in 2017.
 He worked at Sharp and Associates, the firm of Tara Sharp, before joining the Kalamazoo County Prosecuting Attorney’s Office.
 He is currently listed on Kalamazoo County’s Circuit Court Division page as a Circuit Court Assistant Prosecuting Attorney handling felony prosecutions under Jeffrey Getting.

-Norg worked with Christopher Elsworth on a Barry County matter in 2022 and 2023.
-That matter involved plea negotiations and sentencing expectations.
+Norg appeared in a Barry County matter in 2022 and 2023 as outside counsel through Sharp and Associates, working alongside Elsworth on plea negotiations and sentencing expectations.
 Communications between Norg and Elsworth related to that matter, as well as communications involving Tara Sharp and Anastase Markou, a second attorney connected to the same matter, have been formally demanded and not produced.

 On June 20, 2026, Clutch Justice served a formal legal demand on Norg at the Kalamazoo County Prosecuting Attorney’s Office.
 The demand requests the complete client file, all plea negotiation communications, all communications between Norg and Elsworth, all communications involving Tara Sharp and Anastase Markou, and any communication reflecting representations that sentencing would result in no jail time.
 The demand also serves as a formal preservation notice.
 Norg has fourteen days to respond.
 Civil remedy will be pursued if records are not produced.